-Technology has made shopping easier and quicker than ever before, especially on heavy shopping days like Black Friday and Cyber Monday.
-Keep these downfalls in mind when online shopping:
+Technology has made shopping easier and quicker than ever before, especially now with more people staying home.
+Be smart while online shopping and keep these downfalls in mind when planning your next online purchases:

 - Shipping and handling costs – Companies may advertise low, low prices on their products, until it’s time to check out (when you are less likely to change your mind about the purchase).
 Shipping and handling costs can sometime DOUBLE the price of the item.